Close Menu

 The most common cause of COPD is smoking.
 If you quit smoking, then your lung symptoms may improve.
 However, that is not always true.
 Like asthma, COPD is diagnosed through a spirometry test.
 Asthma can also be partly diagnosed by a pre and post bronchodilator spirometry test.

 However, unlike asthma, the SSA looks at COPD under listing 3.02 for chronic pulmonary insufficiency.
-If you need to learn more, then you should read about COPD and SSD benefits.
+If you need additional information, then you should review COPD and SSD benefits.
 Additionally, you can learn about Black Lung benefits.
 Smoking is also the most common cause of lung cancer.
-Learn more information about SSD benefits for lung cancer.
+Learn information about SSD benefits for lung cancer.

 WHAT EVIDENCE PROVES YOUR RESIDUAL FUNCTIONAL CAPACITY?